thomkrillis/thehackerati.github.io/blog/_posts/2014-04-01-the-hackerati-a-culture-of-innovation.md

 ---
-title: The Hackerati - A Culture of Innovation
+title: "The Hackerati - A Culture of Innovation"
-post_author: Geoff Scott & Rob Marano
+post_author: "Geoff Scott & Rob Marano"
 post_gravatar: 31c7b5855877e79d99ce5ede7a3e2816
 layout: blog_entry
 comments: true
-tags: [tech, entrepreneurship, culture]
+tags:
+  - tech
+  - entrepreneurship
+  - culture
+published: true
 ---

 When we first contemplated starting a business together in early 2012, we came up with a diverse list of new product ideas that we could potentially pursue, including software, hardware, security, media, mobile, analytics, and more.
 Then a funny thing happened: we liked several of them; but we couldn't choose just one!